worakritsoo/svelte-ionic/README.md

 ## PWA no 200 when offline
 This is something that requires a bit more work on my end - finding the right toolbox to do 200 when offline and at the same time a developer friendly implementation for changes.
 Probably it exists already, but just need to research a bit more.

+## Navigation through href isn't as pretty
+In Cards there is a link that navigates away from the current page.
+It does not nicely replace the page, as it fully reloads.
+That is not very nice if you ask me, so you have to use a `navigate` method instead of href.
+That is a bit unfortunate if you ask me (from SEO perspective - correct?)

 # Remarks while working on Ionic - Svelte integration